carlospaiva74/carlospaiva74/README.md

 ### Hi, I'm Carlos 👋

-I am a web developer who builds platforms tailored to the needs of each project.
-I love doing all my projects with the Laravel framework, a framework that is personally fascinating and very powerful for making custom solutions for each project.
+I am a web developer working mainly with Laravel.
+I love doing all my projects with the Laravel framework, a framework that is fascinating and very powerful to build custom solutions for each project.

-- 🔭 I’m currently working freelancer
+- 🔭 I’m currently working freelancer on Workana
 - 🌱 I’m currently learning mobile development and English
 <!--
 **carlospaiva74/carlospaiva74** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.